Technology integration: Response systems

 Audience response systems (ARS) can help teachers analyze, and act upon student feedback more efficiently.
 For example, with polleverywhere.com, students text in answers via mobile devices to warm-up or quiz questions.
 The class can quickly view collective responses to the multiple-choice questions electronically, allowing the teacher to differentiate instruction and learn where students need help most.

-Combining ARS with peer learning via collaborative discussions has also been proven to be particularly effective.
-When students answer an in-class conceptual question individually, then discuss it with their neighbors, and then vote again on the same or a conceptually similar question, the percentage of correct student responses usually increases, even in groups where no student had given the correct answer previously.
+Combining ARS with peer learning via collaborative discussions has also proven particularly effective.
+When students answer an in-class conceptual question individually, discuss it with their neighbors, and then vote again on the same or a conceptually similar question, the percentage of correct student responses usually increases, even in groups where no student had previously given the correct answer.

-Among other tools that have been noted as being effective as a way of technology integration are podcasts, digital cameras, smart phones, tablets, digital media, and blogs.Other examples of technology integration include translation memories and smart computerized translation programs that are among the newest integrations that are changing the field of linguistics.
+Types

 Mobile learning

 Mobile learning is defined as "learning across multiple contexts, through social and content interactions, using personal electronic devices".
-A mobile device is essentially any device that is portable and has internet access and includes tablets, smart phones, cell phones, e-book readers, and MP3 players.
+A mobile device is essentially any device that is portable and has internet access and includes tablets, smartphones, cell phones, e-book readers, and MP3 players.
 As mobile devices become increasingly common personal devices of K-12 students, some educators seek to utilize downloadable applications and interactive games to help facilitate learning.
 This practice can be controversial because many parents and educators are concerned that students would be off-task because teachers cannot monitor their activity.
-This is currently being troubleshooted by forms of mobile learning that require a log-in, acting as a way to track engagement of students.
+This is currently being troubleshot by forms of mobile learning that require a login, acting as a way to track engagement of students.